For US residents only.

 Just 4 Simple Steps to Receive Your Injections at Home

-4. MAP nurse who is specially trained in the mixing and administration of Sandostatin LAR Depot meets you at a convenient time and place and gives the injection, makes the next appointment, following up with a reminder, and notifies your doctor that you received your injection.
+A MAP nurse, who is specially trained in the mixing and administration of Sandostatin LAR Depot, meets you at a convenient time and place and gives the injection, makes the next appointment, following up with a reminder, and notifies your doctor that you received your injection.

 Mobile Administration Program Eligibility